 The extent of exploration varies by property and is largely dependent on the intended development and geologic conformity.
 Exploration is typically extensive for areas of proposed surface and/or underground mining (which total approximately 36,500 acres), unless adverse mining or geologic conditions are encountered or expected; at which time additional, and often more closely-spaced drilling will then be carried out to identify such conditions.
 Drilling on the properties is generally sufficient for delineation and estimation of surface and underground mineable reserves such as those on the property, which are of low geologic complexity.
 However, a lack of geotechnical exploration data limits the ability to map future underground mineable conditions, specifically related to the roof and floor rock.
-Existing data is typically in the form of simplified drillers' logs that are general in nature and do not describe with sufficient detail, the roof and floor rock of each coal seam.
+Existing data is typically in the form of simplified drillers' logs that are general in nature and do not describe with sufficient detail the roof and floor rock of each coal seam.
 The provided data typically consists of coal thickness and seam interval information and does not contain detailed lithologic or geotechnical descriptions.
 Thus, definitive strata mapping for the prediction of future roof and floor mining conditions is not possible.

 A total of more than 3,000 individual exploration data points, including drill holes, in-mine measurements, pit measurements, and outcrop measurements were incorporated into the digital geologic database, and were used for modeling the geology of the properties.
 This data is used to delineate the resources on the property and to determine geologic reliability of coal resource and coal reserve estimates.
 The drill hole data density is sufficient to adequately support the geological trends and projected reserves on the properties.
-Maps 2 through 17 show the location of the drill holes on the properties that have been used for this TR.
+Maps 2 through 15 show the location of the drill holes on the properties that have been used for this TR.
 MM&A has reviewed all new exploration data provided by Corsa for this report and checked it against previously completed MM&A work for consistency.

-In 2022 Corsa drilled two holes at Casselman, six holes at Horning, two holes at Acosta and two at Blue Lick.
+In 2023 Corsa drilled one core hole at Horning, and four holes at Will Farm - two monitoring well (MW) holes and two overburden rotary holes.
 MM&A reviewed and verified the new exploration data through the generation of stratigraphic columnar sections using cross-sectional analysis to confirm coal seam correlations.
 After establishing or verifying seam correlations from drill records, coal seams were identified in the geologic database.
-During the investigation, some seam data from a few holes were deemed to be questionable (e.g., unlikely or uncharacteristic elevations, thicknesses or intervals) and were not honored for the purposes of geologic mapping.
-The locations of drill holes and outcrop measurements have not been independently verified by MM&A.
+The locations of drill holes have not been independently verified by MM&A. Seam data from the new holes at Horning and Will Farm were incorporated into the respective 2023 resource updates.
+In addition to the seam data, a rock quality designation log (RQD) was recorded by Mountain Research LLC from the core of the hole drilled at Horning.